FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 The objective is to develop a predictive classification model to identify clients at risk of loan default, aiding banks in making informed lending decisions while ensuring compliance with regulations.

 ## Key Questions
-- Analyze and build a model to identify potential loan defaulters.
+- Analyze and build a model to identify potential loan defaults.
 - Identify key factors influencing loan repayment behavior.
 - Understand the profile of clients likely to default.